Bible Translation Principles

 The most extreme form of formal equivalence translation is an interlinear.
 In an interlinear, each expression in the base text is rendered individually.

-If the example Greek expression were rendered into English as an interlinear, we would get:
+If the example Greek expression were rendered into English as an interlinear, we might get:

 Not may-it-be.

 This translation is very literal, since it follows the base text very closely.
 However, this is not proper English.
-Because of this, interlinear translations are often understood wrongly by their audience.
+Because of this, users of interlinear Bible translations often wrongly understand Bible passages.

 Formal Equivalence